sinaro/prs-training-uio/README.md

 # Training for construction of polygenic risk score using PRSice2 (September 26th, 2022)
-Last update: 11.09.2022.
+Last update: 18.09.2022.
 This tutorial is in development and is not yet finalized. <br/>
 In different sources, the terms ‘polygenic score (PGS)’, ‘polygenic risk scores (PRS)’, and ‘genetic risk score (GRS)’ are used interchangeably.
 All refer to the same score where “[multi-locus profiles of genetic risk](https://pubmed.ncbi.nlm.nih.gov/23701538/), so-called genetic risk scores, can be used to translate discoveries from genome-wide association studies (GWAS) into tools for population health research”.
-Evident from the explanation, construction of a PRS is dependent on findings from GWAS.
+It is evident from the explanation, construction of a PRS is dependent on findings from GWAS.

 This [weblink](https://www.genome.gov/Health/Genomics-and-Medicine/Polygenic-risk-scores) gives a very nice overview of PRS for readers who might need an update on their understanding of genetic variations and disease development and how complex diseases are different from single-gene (Mendelian) diseases.

 To get familiar with PRS, read this [tutorial paper](https://pubmed.ncbi.nlm.nih.gov/32709988/).
-The author has provided a dataset and tutorial to [practice constructing PRS using PRSice2](https://choishingwan.github.io/PRS-Tutorial/).

 The outcome of interest in this training is Anorexia Nervosa (AN) and we use genetics data from 1000 Genomes phase 3 release.
 The outcome (phenotype) data (AN) is simulated.